 Research and Development Expenses.
-Our research and development expense was approximately \$1.63 million for the twelve-month period ended December 31, 2014, an increase of approximately \$0.1 million compared to the twelve-month period ended December 31, 2013.
-The increase in research and development expense was primarily due to approximate increases in manufacturing development and testing expense of \$0.2 million and clinical trial expense of \$0.1 million, offset to some extent by \$0.2 million in lower drug material used in the clinical trial and other decreases in expense.
-Research and development - related party expense was approximately \$0.2 million for the twelve-month period ended December 31, 2014, an increase of \$0.1 million compared to the twelve-month period ended December 31, 2013.
-The increase in research and development - related party expense was primarily due to approximate increases of \$0.1 million in clinical trial hospital expense and license patent maintenance fees.
+Our research and development expense was approximately 1.63 million for the twelve-month period ended December 31, 2014, an increase of approximately 0.1 million compared to the twelve-month period ended December 31, 2013.
+The increase in research and development expense was primarily due to approximate increases in manufacturing development and testing expense of 0.2 million and clinical trial expense of 0.1 million, offset to some extent by 0.2 million in lower drug material used in the clinical trial and other decreases in expense.
+Research and development - related party expense was approximately 0.2 million compared to the twelve-month period ended December 31, 2014, an increase of 0.1 million compared to the twelve-month period ended December 31, 2014, an increase of 0.1 million compared to the twelve-month period ended December 31, 2014, an increase of 0.1 million compared to the twelve-month period ended December 31, 2014, an increase of 0.1 million in clinical trial expense was approximately 0.2 million in clinical trial expense was primarily due to approximate increase in research and development - related party expense was primarily due to approximate increases of 0.1 million in clinical trial hospital expense and license patent maintenance fees.